 Tips for Navigating through the ebb and flow of Seller’s Markets and Buyer’s Markets.
 What YOU as a homebuyer can expect in either market…

-There are many factors that determine whether the market favors buyers or sellers.
+There are many factors that determine whether the market is in a Seller’s Market or Buyer’s Market.
 When the economy is good and interest rates are low, people are more apt to buy a new house.
 When there are more buyers than sellers, prices tend to increase because inventories are low.
 Seller’s have the advantage when there are not as many choices for the buyer.
 Homes sell quicker and for more money.
 THIS IS A SELLER’S MARKET!

 It’s great for sellers because they usually get top dollar – and sometimes multiple offers for their property.
 And buyers are less ‘picky’ when it comes to the condition of the home.
 They simply have fewer choices.